EHB-TI/web-app-acces-denied/README.md

 > The main reason we chose Firebase is that it is a Cloud service.
 Each feature works with one principle: real-time connection.

-Using Firebase as back-end Service will give us a lot of extra possibilities.
+Using Firebase as a back-end Service will give us a lot of extra possibilities.

 For example:
-• Cloud Firestore will keep data in-sync across client apps through realtime listeners.
+• Cloud Firestore will keep data in sync across client apps through real-time listeners.
 • Using the Firestore Rules we can prevent every non-authorized user to access our database.
 • The Firebase Authentication will provide us with a high-security log-in.
 Using the FirebaseUser class we can access IdToken and the authStateChanged of all users.

-> Creating a real-time website and improve the security of our backend service are the objectives we are trying to accomplish through this project.
+> Creating a real-time website and improving the security of our backend service are the objectives we are trying to accomplish through this project.

 <hr>